Join us for a fun, friendly Campus Tour!

-Nichols’ criminal justice management major prepares students to work in criminal law and procedure, security investigations, emergency planning and disaster management, homeland security, and physical security.
+At Nichols College, our criminal justice management major prepares students to work in private security and management fields such as investigations, emergency planning and disaster management, homeland security, and physical security.

 Criminal Justice Management majors must complete 121 credit hours (approximately 40 courses), including courses from the foundation and business core curricula, focused electives and these required specialization courses:

 This course will introduce the student to the field of criminal justice and security by presenting an overview of federal and state enforcement agencies.
 This course will discuss the role of the state in protecting business enterprises and furnish the student with a broad understanding of the developing relationships between a business enterprise and its security function.

 This course will cover investigative methodologies, financial and quantitative data analysis, investigative plans, multi-disciplinary teams, and best practices.
 Students will also examine legal and ethical duties and issues, use case study analysis to emphasize background verifications, employee misconduct, employee and external fraud, and joint investigations with law enforcement.
 Overall, students will understand how properly conducted investigations may be used as a risk management tool.

 This capstone course will examine state-of-the-art (best practice) methodologies, strategies and approaches relevant to the acquisition of skills, competencies and conceptual (big picture) expertise necessary for successful and effective security management as well as research emerging in the field of criminal justice.
 This course will emphasize qualitative and quantitative (analytical) approaches relevant to the accurate forecasting, identification, and assessment of security-related issues, and concerns in multi-national environments using problem-based learning as the primary instructional strategy.